Frequently Asked Questions

 When can I expect to hear from you about my application?

-Once your application file is complete, you will receive a notification from the Graduate School normally within one month.
-You can also check your application status online through http://www.applytexas.org.
-However, for international students from non-English-speaking countries the process is much longer because of the need to translate foreign documents and to do the equivalency evaluation of transcripts and degrees by the Office of International Education.
+Once your application file is complete, you will receive a notification from the Office of Admissions Processing normally within one month.
+You can also check your application status online through https://www.ApplyTexas.org.
+However, for international students from non-English-speaking countries, the process is much longer because of the need to translate foreign documents and to do the equivalency evaluation of transcripts and degrees by the Office of International Education.

 Do you offer a PhD degree in social work?